The Two Distinct Periods of Tribulation in the 2nd Half of the Seventieth Week

 What verses show that the great tribulation is the persecution of the elect and Israel?

 The persecution of Israel can readily be seen in many passages.
 The most spoken of today is likely Jer.
 30:7 where the term “Jacob’s troubles” appears.
 Dan 12:1 can also rightly be speaking of the believing remnant of Israel.
-Jesus’ instruction in the Olivet Discourse (Matt 24, 25) has a decidedly Jewish flavor which must include the Jews.
+Jesus’ instruction in the Olivet Discourse (Matt 24, 25) has a decidedly Jewish flavor that must include the Jews.
 However, we must remember it is only believers who listen to the Master’s voice.
 Rev 12, decidedly shows us that Satan persecutes both the Israelites and believers in Jesus Christ when he is cast from Heaven to the earth in the middle of the week.

 There are many references to Christians being persecuted in the great tribulation.
 Rev 6:9-11 describes those martyred souls under the alter in Heaven crying out for vengeance, that would have to wait, until the rest of their brethren and fellowservants should be killed as they were.
 The innumerable multitude in Rev 7:9-17 are said to have come out of great tribulation and have washed their robes and made them white in the blood of the Lamb.
 They are saved by the blood of the Lamb just like we are.
 The saints are said to overcome the wrath of Satan “by the blood of the Lamb, and by the word of their testimony and loved not their lives unto death” (Rev 12:11).
 The deliverance is to be for those whose names are in the book (Dan 12:1).
 He will come the second time without sin unto salvation (Heb 9:28).
 Jesus said that those that endured to the end shall be saved, and the context was the great tribulation.
 Again and again, we see deliverance or salvation in a physical sense for those who are alive and remain unto the coming of the Lord (1Th 4:16-).